ankurdave/color-identifiers-mode/README.md

 ## Configuration

-* Recoloring delay: the time before recoloring newly appeared identifiers is `5` seconds by default.
-To change it e.g. to `2` seconds add to your config `(setq color-identifiers:recoloring-delay 2 )`
+* Recoloring delay: the time before recoloring newly appeared identifiers is `2` seconds by default.
+To change it e.g. to `1` second add to your config `(setq color-identifiers:recoloring-delay 1)`
 * To make the variables stand out, you can turn off highlighting for all other keywords in supported modes using a code like:
     ```lisp
     (defun myfunc-color-identifiers-mode-hook ()